 The bubble burst in the 1980’s when interest rates peaked, and property values plummeted.
 It was impossible for many to carry debt, and banks began to foreclose on family farms and regional businesses that supported the industry.
 Suddenly, prospects for the region’s young would-be farmers were grim as many of their parents declared bankruptcy.
 In Champaign, Illinois on Sept.
 22, 1985 a benefit concert was held on the campus of the University of Illinois.
 “Farm Aid” was organized by music artists Willie Nelson, John Mellencamp and Neil Young.
 The event drew 80,000 people and raised $9 million to help preserve family farms.

+Those left behind are more likely to rely on the social safety net, and contribute less to the tax base.
 Having inherited farmer genes, many of the county’s youths are creative and hard-working.
-They would make great engineers if they could begin to envision that path in life.
+Some would make great engineers if they could begin to envision that path in life.
 But, again, where would they work?
 Unless they become an entrepreneur or inventor, they would have to commute, or move away.

 As in many places around the world, Lincoln’s median age has increased, and disability claims are on the rise.
 While these individual trends may seem insignificant, when coupled with a higher unemployment rate, the combination quickly over-burdens the infrastructure that is supported by those who work.
 Consequently, many more now live below the poverty line.